 There are no state laws that describe the techniques for preservation of cemeteries and gravestones, but there are best practices and standards to meet to assure that you are preserving the site in a way that will not eventually lead to damage.

 A highly recommended print resource for finding information on cemetery preservation is A Graveyard Preservation Primer by Lynette Strangstad.
 In her book, you can find instructions oriented to those just starting out preserving a site.
-The book covers the all aspects of cemetery preservation including surveying a cemetery, determining needs of repair and restoration, preparing a plan for a restoration project, documenting data from and about the stones, cleaning, repairing, and resetting stones.
+The book covers all of the aspects of cemetery preservation including surveying a cemetery, determining needs of repair and restoration, preparing a plan for a restoration project, documenting data from and about the stones, cleaning, repairing, and resetting stones.

 Several organizations also exist in Indiana and the nation to help with cemetery preservation.